sarojshakya01/instagram-clone-react/README.md

 5. import respective data from data folder of project root directory (user.json and posts.json) or you can add your own data according to the schema of those json files.
 6. You can add your own image files in public/image/userdata folder of root directory
 7. Go to the project directory
-8. ignore this (run `node server.js` command from commant prompt (You should have already installed NodeJS in your machine))
+8. skip this step (run `node server.js` command from commant prompt (You should have already installed NodeJS in your machine))
 9. run `npm start` command in another instance of command prompt"
 10. install all required modules as suggested in the log of `npm start` command or you can mannually install required libraries and dev dependencies from package.json file untill the App runs in your browser

 You can like the post from both photo and like icon, navigate to next photo, add comment, delete comment(only on your post and your comment on other's post), like comment etc.

 Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).